DHTMLX/docs-todolist/docs/api/events/deleteproject_event.md

 ### Description

-@short: fires when removing a project
+@short: Fires when removing a project

 ### Usage